sanchalee19/Hand-Written-Digit-Classification-Project/README.md

 8. Pandas
 9. GitHub
 ## Conclusion
-The highest accuracy of the model is 97.89%.
+The accuracy of the model is 97.89% and loss is 1.1315 .